 Contributing to Honors Education at Marshall

-Faculty proposals for new (or applications for repeat) sections of the special topics, interdisciplinary HON 480 seminars to be scheduled as early as Spring 2025 is Wednesday 04 September 2024.
+Faculty proposals for new (or applications for repeat) sections of the special topics, interdisciplinary HON 480 seminars to be scheduled as early as Fall 2025 is Monday 28 January 2025.
 The appropriate submission link can be found below under “Honors Seminars” and then selecting HON 480.
 In recognition of their service to the college through teaching, full-time tenure-track or tenured faculty members or librarians who have taught for the college within the past two years or recently submitted successful proposals to do so, have the opportunity to apply for the John Marshall University Scholars Award through the college.
 Also, consider putting a bit more into your proposal and plans for the impact of your seminar through self-nomination to be a Honors Faculty Fellow.

 To deliver on the overarching promise of demonstrably enhanced learning experiences, faculty who teach honors-designated courses are encouraged to challenge themselves through their pedagogy by devising their own uniquely creative approaches to teaching and within their inspirational mentorship of students.
 The Honors College wants to provide opportunities for our students, of course, but we also foster the professional development of faculty who serve the college by teaching courses that serve our students.
 The college is centered on achieving academic distinction.
 We know that teaching honors can enrich not only your life but also the lives of all students with whom you work—not just those encountered in honors-designated courses.
 We believe the Honors College serves as an “incubator” for pedagogical exploration and innovation that enhances the quality of educational experiences across the University.
 Our relationship with those who teach for us is an engaged, collaborative partnership for the common good.